ChristinaSW/aic-theme-options/README.md

-This is an EXTREMELY simple plugin to enable maintenance mode on a wordpress site.
+This is a plugin to compliment our company's child themes that are custom built for clients.

-The only customization is to add the site's logo.
+It is based off of the Genesis theme.

 This is my first plugin, but it is clean and I did not use any code that wasn't neccessary.
-I needed to be able to flip a switch for my clients so that we could do site migrations and maintenance work without sending visitors to a 404 or repeatedly redirecting them.
-We didn't need a lot of bells and whistles.

 Thanks for checking this out and have a great day!